ShiftyKitty/MS4-Abhaile/README.md

 -	Earth
 -	Air

 These 4 elements will essentially house the different breathworks.
-The user can subscribe to each individual element or subscribe to all 4 at an overall cheaper rate.
+The user can opt to each individual element.
 The elements are associated with the following benefits:
 -	Fire = Energy/Adrenaline/Burst/Red
 -	Water = Intelligence/Focus/Creativity/Blue
--	Earth = Physical/Physical health benefits/Yellow+Brown
+-	Earth = Physical/Physical health benefits/Green
--	Air = Meditiation/Spirituaility/Balance/Mental Wellbeing/Destress/Teal-Green
+-	Air = Meditiation/Spirituaility/Balance/Mental Wellbeing/Destress/Yellow

-By subscribing to an element gives the user full access to all the different exercises associated with that element.
+By opting to an element, gives the user full access to all the different exercises associated with that element.
-In addition, there will be an online store selling merch dedicated to each element.
-This online store will be open to all users however, there will be discount perks and delivery perks that allow subscribed users to take advantage of.
-If a user is subscribed to all elements, they receive 15% off all products on site and free delivery.
-If user is subscribed to 1 element they receive 10% off products associated with that element.
+There will be an online store selling merch dedicated to each element.
+This online store will be open to all users.
 Eventually I would like to add more exercises that will improve wellbeing across the different elements that go outside the scope of breathwork.
 This may happen after this project.
+In addition I would like to add a subscription element where users can subscribe to the element they feel they are lacking in their life.
+This will come post MS4